huonw/rust-resource-management/slides/slides.md

 I've set three exercises in the `src/bin/resource-management.rs` file.
-The first is exploratory, and the second has a goal, and the third is a bit of an extension.
-The solution isn't exactly in the stuff I've told you, but you may be able to guess.
+The first is exploratory, and the second has a goal, and the third is a bit of an extension, that would be great to experiment with.
+Solving it may take some experimentation and a guess or two, since it's not in the stuff I've told you yet.
+We're going to talk about the solution after, but trying it out would be great.

 </div>